Skip to main content

 What Is the BLAS Framework?
 Build, Launch, Adapt, Scale

 BLAS exists because most marketing engagements fail in the same place.
 The work gets shipped, the spend goes live, the numbers stay flat, and nobody can tell why.
 BLAS forces the structural work to happen before the spend, then forces the spend to follow the data instead of the calendar.
+It is how WRKS runs AI growth marketing for every client.

 What Does the Build Phase of BLAS Do?